 Q2.
 Have you heard the word ‘glucose’ or seen it written anywhere?
 Where?

 Answer: Yes, I have seen the word ‘glucose’ written on the glucose packet and have seen it on TV in advertisements.

 Q3.
 Have you ever tasted glucose?
 How does it taste?
 Tell your friends.

-Answer: Yes, I have tasted glucose, it very sweet.
+Answer: Yes, I have tasted glucose, and it is very sweet.

 Q4.
 Have you or anyone in your family been given a glucose drip?
 When and why?
 Tell the class about it.

-Answer: Yes, a member in my family was given glucose drips when that person was hospitalised due to sickness.
-Doctor suggested to give glucose so that they can recover faster.
+Answer: Yes, a member of my family was given glucose drips when the person was hospitalised due to sickness.
+The doctor suggested giving them glucose so that they could recover faster.

 Q5.
 Nitu’s teacher used to tell the girls to have glucose while playing hockey.
 Why do you think she did this?

 Answer: Nitu’s teacher used to tell the girls to have glucose while playing hockey because it would boost the energy levels in the body.

 Q6.
 Look at Nitu’s picture and describe what is happening.
 How is the glucose drip being given?